akastrmix/Ultimate-Weapons/README.md

 # Ultimate Weapons
-This datapack introduces powerful and highly customizable items for Minecraft 1.21.4+ that draws inspiration from major Minecraft servers, especially Hypixel, and aims to minimize performance impact by avoiding the use of tick functions.
+Ultimate Weapons introduces powerful and highly customizable items for Minecraft 1.21.4+ that draws inspiration from major Minecraft servers, especially Hypixel, and aims to minimize performance impact by avoiding the use of tick functions.
 <br><br>
 ## Get started
 ### Get item